Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/CFTPARM_General_parameters.md

 title: "General  parameters definition"
 linkTitle: "CFTPARM - General parameters definition "
 weight: 270
---- This topic describes how to define the general {{< TransferCFT/axwayvariablesComponentShortName  >}} parameter, which corresponds to the CFTPARM object in the command line operations.
+---This topic describes how to define the general {{< TransferCFT/axwayvariablesComponentShortName  >}} parameter, which corresponds to the CFTPARM object in the command line operations.

 [What